jamauro/method/README.md

 ```

 ### Pipe a series of functions
-You can compose functions using `.pipe`.
+Instead of using `run`, you can compose functions using `.pipe`.
 Each function's output will be available as an input for the next function.

 ```js
 export const create = createMethod({
   name: 'todos.create',